Corded upright vacuum

 Our Low-Pile Carpet Test Results

-For this test, we used a 1.5m strip of low-medium pile carpets.
-We then measured 100g of debris that was chosen to resemble what you usually find in the home.
-This contained things like cheerios, flaxseed, chilli flakes, and loose black tea.
+In order to test this out, we took a fresh 1.5m strip of carpet and measured 100g of debris.
+This debris is chosen to represent typical household dirt, and it contained chilli flakes, flaxseed, loose black tea, and the classic cheerios.
 This mixture was then spread evenly over the area.

 |100grams Mixed Contents inc fine dust||95%|